kxgames/glooey/docs/troubleshooting.rst

 Glooey includes a few tools to help you figure out what's going wrong when things don't work like you expect them to.
 Perhaps the most difficult problem to diagnose is when a widget simply doesn't appear on the screen.
-To help with this, widgets have a method called `debug_drawing_problems()`.
+To help with this, widgets have a method called `~Widget.debug_drawing_problems()`.
 This method checks the internal state of the widget and suggests reasons why it might not be showing up.
 These reasons include things like:

 - It (or one of it's parents) is not attached to the GUI. [#]_
 - It was never assigned any space by its parent.